Laboratoire-de-Chemoinformatique/Synto/README.rst

 Optional
 ^^^^^^^^^^^
-You can install environment in your jupyter kernel
+You can install the environment in your jupyter kernel

 .. code-block:: bash